Message from the Assistant Dean of Clinical Education and Research

 The mission of the Office of Research is to provide support for the research activities of the university by providing guidance and opportunities for faculty, staff and students to engage in various research activities that promote advancement in the biomedical and clinical sciences.
 All areas of research from basic biological research to translational and population-based studies are included.
 Support for these areas includes statistical consulting, an intramural grant program and a searchable database of extramural grant opportunities.

 Student research/scholarly activity is a vital part of health provider education.
-Research enhances critical thinking skills and increases medical knowledge as well as preparing students for graduate medical education.
+Research enhances critical thinking skills and increases medical knowledge, as well as preparing students for graduate medical education.
 Therefore, all students are encouraged to participate in research activities while at RVU.
-To get started you need to complete the 2 CITI courses (access and login instructions may be obtained by request to email@example.com):
+To get started, you need to complete the two CITI courses (access and login instructions may be obtained by request to firstname.lastname@example.org):

 - Basic Biosafety/Biohazard Training for Medical Students

 Note: All research dealing with human subjects must be approved by the IRB (Institutional Review Board).
 RVU complies with all federal regulations as set forth by the HHS OHRP.